Raunak-Sarmacharya/LocalCooksCommunity/docs/microlearning-system.md

 1. **Register with LocalCooks** - Create an account on the platform
 2. **Login to Your Account** - Authenticate to access protected features
-3. **Navigate to `/microlearning`** - Access the comprehensive training module
+3. **Navigate to `/microlearning`** - Access the comprehensive training preparation module
 4. **Complete All 10 Modules** - Watch each video to 90% completion
-5. **Confirm Completion** - Complete the training and receive certificate
+5. **Confirm Completion** - Complete the training preparation and receive certificate
-6. **Use for Certification** - Present completion for NL Food Handler Certification
+6. **Use for Skillpass.nl** - Present completion for skillpass.nl Food Handler Certification

 ### Training Path Recommendation